 - Severe dizziness

-- Strong emotional responses, such as stress or anxiety
+- Strong emotional responses, such as stress, anxiety or panic attacks

 - Strenuous exercise